-- 1. Some chemical products will require an Agricultural Chemical Users Permit. - 2.
+- Some chemical products will require an Agricultural Chemical Users Permit. - 2.
 Always read the label on the product and follow the directions on usage and handling. - 3.
-Always wear protective clothing and use clean equipment. - 4.
-Chemicals should be used on weeds that appear on the product label - 5.
-Always mix a fresh amount to do the job.
-Most chemicals lose their effectiveness within 24 hours. - 6.
-Apply herbicides at the appropriate rate as specified on the label and follow safety procedures. - 7.
-Spray when plants are actively growing. - Do not spray in high temperatures or if rain is forecast within 24 hours. - Beware of spray drift reaching non-target species.
-Do not spray in strong winds or when wind is blowing towards sensitive areas or crops. - If in doubt, ring your local Department of Primary Industries office, local council or Landcare co-ordinator.
+Always wear protective clothing and use clean equipment. - Chemicals should be used on weeds which appear on the product label. - Always freshly mix the amount to do the job, most chemicals will lose their effectiveness within 24 hours. - Apply herbicides at the appropriate rate as specified on the label and follow all safety precautions. - 7.
+Spray when plants are actively growing. - Do not spray in high temperatures or if rain is forecast within 24 hours - 8.
+Beware of spray drift reaching non-target species.
+Do not spray in strong winds or when wind is blowing towards sensitive areas or crops. - 10.
+If in doubt, contact your local Department of Primary Industries office, local council or Landcare weed coordinator.